thulefog/CinderCone/README.md

 Selected components of this project are a derivative of MetalRenderCamera, originally licensed under the Apache License, Version 2.0.
 This version includes additional modifications described herein.
 Portions of this code are reproduced under the terms of the Apache License, Version 2.0.

-The original code was Apache 2.0 licensed.
+The original open source code used as a starting point was Apache 2.0 licensed.
 Changes in Swift around @objc inference called for slight local changes to the original code published on Github by the original author.
 Addditional adjustments surfaced that were needed due to the Swift 5.x to 6.x changes.

+The rest of the source code is under the MIT License as per below:

+MIT License

+Copyright (c) 2025 John Matthew Weston

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.